-Senior Preferred Stock.
+Moreover, if the Agency and Treasury were legitimately concerned about the Companies entering a "death spiral," they could have caused the Companies to elect to pay the dividend "in kind" by adding 12% annually to the liquidation preference of the Treasury Senior Preferred Stock.
 This would have had the effect of creating an additional \$94.7 billion in capital, since cash that would have been paid as dividends would instead have been retained to increase the Companies' safety and soundness.
-Instead, the United States has forced the Companies to operate on the brink of insolvency (and suffer the attendant economic consequences, such as increased borrowing costs) and thus in perpetual dependency on the government.
-Meanwhile, the government pockets all of this money for its own purposes.

-Moreover, because the Companies' dividend payments under the Sweep

-Amendment do not reduce the liquidation preference (and leave no other funds with which to do so), Treasury's massive liquidation preference under the Treasury SPAs, due to the

-Companies' having drawn on the commitment prior to 2012, is set in stone-as to Fannie billon liquidation preference.
-Thus, the diversion of profits under the Sweep Amendment also ensures the perpetual nullification of the liquidation rights of all other shareholders, particularly the Junior Preferred holders, who would be first in line but for Treasury's holdings.
+Instead, the United States has forced the Companies to operate in effective insolvency (with the attendant economic consequences, such as increased borrowing costs) and thus in perpetual dependency on the government.
+Meanwhile, the government pockets all of this money for its own purposes. - 94.
+Moreover, because the Companies' dividend payments under the Sweep Amendment do not reduce the liquidation preference (and leave no other funds with which to do so), Treasury's massive liquidation preference under the Treasury SPAs, due to the Companies' having drawn on the commitment prior to 2012, is set in stone-as to Fannie Mae, \$117.1 billion; and as to Freddie Mac, \$72.3 billion, prior to December 31, 2017.
+Thus, in addition to the over \$223 billion that Treasury has already expropriated from the Companies, Treasury and the Agency contend that Treasury retains, forever, a further \$189.5 billion liquidation preference.
+Thus, the diversion of profits under the Sweep Amendment also ensures the perpetual nullification of the liquidation rights of all other stockholders, particularly the Junior Preferred stockholders, who would be first in line but for Treasury's holdings.

-Mae, \$117.1 billion; and as to Freddie Mac, \$72.3 billion, prior to December 31, 2017.
-Thus, in addition to the over \$223 billion that Treasury has already expropriated from the

-Companies, Treasury and the Agency contend that Treasury retains, forever, a further \$189.5
+In December 2017, Treasury And FHFA Again Confirmed That The Sweep Amendment Ensures That 100% Of All Value In The Companies Must Go To Treasury, No Matter How Large That Value May Be

+- 95. Under the original Treasury SPAs, the Sweep Amendment required the entire net worth of the Companies to be paid to Treasury, minus a small reserve that would shrink gradually to zero by January 1, 2018.
+The intent was obvious: the Companies were to be wound down, and Treasury was to capture 100% of all their value. - 96.
+By December 2017, however, Treasury and the Agency apparently concluded they were not ready to immediately liquidate the Companies, or to operate them with zero capital.
+Accordingly, in December 2017, Treasury and the Agency agreed to prolong the existence of a \$3 billion capital reserve while the Companies were in operation, so that the quarterly dividend is equal to the "Net Worth Amount" minus that \$3 billion reserve.
+Letter to M. Watt (Dec.
+21, 2017). - 97.
+However, Treasury and the Agency also made sure that this capital reserve did not create any possible risk of any amount ever being available for distribution to private stockholders.
+They agreed that "the Liquidation Preference [i.e., the Liquidation Preference held by Treasury] shall be increased by \$3,000,000,000.00."
+Id.
+Thus, even the capital reserve has to be paid out to Treasury.
+No matter what happens-no matter how much money or positive net value Fannie and Freddie make-there is zero chance that private stockholders can ever receive anything in a liquidation.

-The Sweep Amendment Took Appaloosa's Property Rights In And Under Its Junior Preferred Stock Certificates
+The Sweep Amendment Took 683 Capital's Property Rights In And Under Its Junior Preferred Stock Certificates